-- Start quilting and share your completed handmade on Facebook and/or Instagram.
-Remember to tag us, @craftpassion, so that we are able to see them.
+- Start quilting and share your completed snowman pillow on Facebook and/or Instagram.
+Remember to tag us, @craftpassion, we’d love to see your masterpieces!

-- Pin it to Pinterest for a future To-Do List
+- Pin this tutorial to your Pinterest for a future to-quilt List

 - Learn more about the basics of hand sewing and how to choose a sewing machine for beginners.